View Marilyn Gamble's Obituary on jconline.com and share memories

 Marilyn was a very successful businesswoman.
 For many years she operated the Romney Coffee Shop until founding her own establishment "Sarah's Oaks".
 This was the result of her love of antiques, the history of Farmers Institute area and her ability to prepare authentic farm meals.
 She cooked for people that came from all over the state, surrounding states and even internationally.
 As a result of the restoration of the house and property for Sarah's Oaks, she was awarded the "Wabash Valley Trust for Historic Preservation'.
 She was also featured in several publications for her original efforts at Sarah's Oaks.

 Marilyn was preceded in death by her parents, Ancle & Vivian (Macy) Gamble, husband, Kermit R Naylor & son Mark R Naylor.
-She is survived by several nieces and nephews and great nieces and nephews.
+She is survived by daughter, Miriam E (Tim) Farrell, a brother, Ronald (Mary) Gamble & sister, Judy (Bob) Dykstra.
+She is also survived by several nieces and nephews and great nieces and nephews.

 In Lue of flowers, please consider memorials to a or may we suggest Riley Children's Hospital or Franciscan Hospice of Lafayette.
 Memorials may be collected at her celebration.
 Information on all charities will also be available.
 Share memories and condolences online at www.hippensteelfuneralservice.com